The 5 Best Augmented Reality Games (2020 Edition)

 And another surprise, Niantic is publishing this title.
 They are also working alongside Warner Brothers Games to develop.
 It truly seems that Niantic is one of the pioneers in popular augmented reality games, and I am all for it.

 In the game, the player chooses all their favorite aspects of the Harry Potter wizarding world, namely choosing all of the customizable elements.
 Want a cool wand?
-Which house to do you want to be part of?
+Which house do you want to be part of?

 You can choose any of these things to your liking, much like Pokémon GO.
-Surely there will be numerous comparisons to the Pokémon title, as that is where Niantic really came into their own in terms of developing.
+Surely there will be numerous comparisons to the Pokémon title, as that is where Niantic came into their own in terms of developing.
 But if it isn’t broken, don’t fix it!

 After you decide which specific wand and wizarding house to align with, and your specific class, (in the guise of creative titles like Professor, Auror or Magizoologist), you will travel around and battle mythological beasts like the basilisk and trolls from the Harry Potter books, films, and franchise.